-Deciding to study abroad may sound daunting but in reality, it is a fantastic way to expand horizons and advance career potential.
-Many international students opt for higher education in British institutions, as the English approach to teaching encourages students to think creatively and apply ideas into practice in the real world.
-Studying in a cosmopolitan country that celebrates cultural, racial and ethnic diversity, results in an excellent learning experience.
+The UK has been a popular study destination for international students for years.
+They made up 23% of the total number of students in higher education institutions across the UK in 2023/24 (Source: HESA).
+Many Indian students opt for higher education in British institutions, as a foreign education not just opens doors to global opportunities, but also encourages students to think creatively and apply ideas into practice in the real world.
+Studying in a cosmopolitan country that celebrates cultural, racial and ethnic diversity results in an excellent learning experience.

-The UK follows the point-based system for student visas.
+The UK follows a point-based system to determine eligibility for student visas.
 International students must get 70 points to be eligible for a study visa to the UK.
-Before you start worrying about it, let us make it clear that it is easy to get those 70 points.
-You will have to satisfy the following criteria:

 - You should meet the study requirements.
 These include getting an offer from an approved higher education institution.
 This will get you 50 points.